 Especially after the funeral, the sense of loss is intensified, and even well-meaning friends are unsure of what the bereaved needs most.

-These following suggestions highlight areas in which they need practical help.
+These following suggestions highlight areas in which they need practical help, as soon as possible.

 (1) Eating and Sleeping